Daktic/Daktic/README.md

 - 👋 Hi, I’m @Daktic
-- 👀 I’m interested in working in crypto
+- 👀 I’m interested in working in web3
-- 🌱 I’m currently learning Solidity and Javascript
+- 🌱 I’m currently learning Back End Engineering
-- 💞️ I’m looking to collaborate on basica projects
+- 💞️ I’m looking to collaborate on basic projects
 - 📫 How to reach me ...

 <!---